DanielFonsecaa/Mini-Shell-42/guides/division.md

  - Heredoc implementation

 Shared & Collaborative Tasks
- - Makefile, project structure, includes (minishell.h)
+ - Makefile, project structure, includess (minishell.h)
     Should be agreed on and maintained collaboratively.

  - Testing